Sustainable Visual Arts Network

 Leadership

-The network has two chair orgnisations each year.
-In order to represent the diverse field, one organisation represents larger arts institutions (e.g. museums, advocacy organisations, etc.) and the other smaller ones (associations, artist-based groups, etc.).
+The network has two chair organisations each year.
+In order to represent the diverse field, one organisation represents larger arts institutions (e.g. museums, advocacy organisations, etc.) and the other smaller ones (associations, artist-run communities, etc.).

-The network has a steering group composed of representatives of the chair organisations for the coming years (2 years).
+The chair organisations are chosen annually from those who have stated their interest in the fourth meeting of the network.
+The network has a steering group composed of representatives of the chair organisations for the coming two years.
 The role of the Steering Group is to support the current Chairs in their role and to ensure continuity of leadership in the network.
 The Steering Group may hold its own meetings, which are open to other members of the network.

 Language

 The official language of the network is Finnish and other languages may be used depending on the needs of the members.
 Smaller sub-groups may be formed within the network, which can work in their own language.
-Depending on the resources of the chairing organisations and the needs of the network, meeting minutes will be translated into languages such as Swedish, English or Sámi and published on the Green Art website.
+Depending on the resources of the chairing organisations and the needs of the network, meeting notes will be translated into languages such as Swedish or English and published on the Green Art website.
 If necessary, one or more of the four network meetings per year can be organised in English.

 Communication

-Communication within the network takes place via an e-mail list of network members and external communication on this website.
-The list of the network's organisational members is maintained by the responsible chair organisation.
+Internal communication within the network takes place via an e-mail list of network members and external communication on this website.
+The list of the network's organisational members is maintained by the chair organisation.

 Chair organisations will draw up a communication plan for the year, according to their own resources.